AdobeDocs/platform-learn.en/help/tutorial-web-sdk-new/setup-target.md

 * Understand how to add the Platform Web SDK pre-hiding snippet to prevent flicker when using Target with asynchronous tag embed codes
 * Configure a datastream to enable Target functionality
-* Render visual personalization decisions when the page loads (formerly called the "global mbox")
+* Render visual experience composer activties
+* Render form composer activities
 * Pass XDM data to Target and understand the mapping to Target parameters
 * Pass custom data to Target such as profile and entity parameters
 * Validate a Target implementation with Platform Web SDK